 In 2022, an e-learning module to raise awareness of current global environmental issues was developed.
-This module covers the challenges faced employees followed the "Environmental Awareness" module in 2023 by the transportation sector, as well as Transdev's strategy, ambitions and solutions for reducing its environmental impact.
+This module covers the challenges faced by the transportation sector, as well as Transdev's strategy, ambitions and solutions for reducing its environmental impact.